fredwu/datamappify/README.md

 ## Todo

+- Perform `save` in a transaction.
+- Hooks for persistence (`before_save` and `after_save`, etc).
+- Track dirty entity attributes to avoid unnecessary DB queries.
+- Support for configurable primary keys and foreign keys.
-- Entity should dictate Data, so schema and migrations should be automatically generated
+- Entity should dictate Data, so schema and migrations should be automatically generated.
-- Support for `set_primary_key` (currently the PK is hard coded to `id`)
-- Support for entity attribute and data column mapping
-- Repository should handle asscociated data

 ## Similar Projects